-This lightened-up Broccoli & Mushroom Breakfast Strata is a hearty and DELICIOUS breakfast!
-It’s great for a crowd and is made ahead of time for easy morning prep.
+Lightened-up Broccoli & Mushroom Breakfast Strata is a hearty, tasty breakfast!
+Great for a crowd and is made ahead of time for easy prep.

 Oh my stars!
 I mean strata.